ViniciusAbrao/capstone_project/README.md

 Pandas, Matplotlib, Numpy, Pickle, Sklearn, Time, ProgressBar.

 ## Results:
-The precision, recall and accuracy of the models are all above 88%, with an average accuracy of 97.7%.
+The precision of the models are all above 84%, recall above 92% and an average accuracy of 97.7%.